Having and maintaining a website can feel like a lot, but it doesn’t have to be overwhelming. Even so, small business website mistakes can happen.

 Search engines like Google use an algorithm to read pages 24/7/365.
 Good SEO practices bring a website closer to conforming to Google’s algorithm.

 The better SEO your site has, the more better engines like Google can surface it to people searching for things your website talks about.
+See how SEO played a role in this business case study.

 Bringing a website’s SEO on track is necessary and good, but not having recent content hinders this process.